Business backstory

 “The ecosystem is already here.
 We’re all well-established companies: some of us go back 40 years in the semiconductor industry.
 And together, we’ve helped build a localised capability that exists nowhere else in the world.”

-Learn more about SPTS on the SPTS website.
+Learn more about KLA Corp on the KLA Corp website.